tillitis/tkey-ssh-agent/README.md

 Among other advice, the script outputs the path which you need to pass to the client app so that it can communicate with the virtualised TKey inside the container.
-An example, run in a new terminal but in the same directory as the above:
+An example:

     ./tkey-runapp --port ./tkey-qemu-pty apps/signer/app.bin

 #### Building and running QEMU manually

-Build our [qemu](https://github.com/tillitis/qemu).
-Use the `tk1`
+Build our [qemu](https://github.com/tillitis/qemu) fork.
+Use the `tk1` branch.
-branch.
 Please follow the [toolchain_setup.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/toolchain_setup.md) and install the packages listed there first.